ColorInput — Smart UI JavaScript API

 Default value

-<smart-color-input value-format='rgba'></smart-color-input>
+<smart-color-input value-format="rgba"></smart-color-input>

-const colorinput = document.querySelector('smart-color-input');
+const el = document.querySelector('smart-color-input');

-const colorinput = document.querySelector('smart-color-input');
+const el = document.querySelector('smart-color-input');

-let valueFormat = colorinput.valueFormat;
+const valueFormat = el.valueFormat;

 Events